RaphaelEjike/Hypothesis-Driven_Threat_Detection/README.md

 # Hypothesis-Driven_Threat_Detection
-This GitHub project provides Threat Intelligence Analysts with a comprehensive framework to create, validate, and test hypotheses for identifying suspicious activities, vulnerabilities, and malicious actions within network environments.
+This project provides Threat Intelligence Analysts with a comprehensive framework to create, validate, and test hypotheses for identifying suspicious activities, vulnerabilities, and malicious actions within network environments.
 The repository emphasises real-world methodologies while maintaining a sector-agnostic approach, ensuring applicability across industries.
 By combining technical tools and best practices, the project aims to enable effective threat detection and actionable insights.

 ## Prioritised Threats